reactjs/react.dev/content/docs/conditional-rendering.md

   - "tips/false-in-jsx.html"
 ---

-> Try the new React documentation for this topic.
+> Try the new React documentation.
 >
 > These new documentation pages teach modern React and include live examples:
 >
 > - [Conditional Rendering](https://beta.reactjs.org/learn/conditional-rendering)
 >
 > The new docs will soon replace this site, which will be archived.
-[Provide feedback here.](https://github.com/reactjs/reactjs.org/issues/3308)
+[Provide feedback.](https://github.com/reactjs/reactjs.org/issues/3308)

 In React, you can create distinct components that encapsulate behavior you need.
 Then, you can render only some of them, depending on the state of your application.